mbari-org/fastapi-tator/README.md

 **fastapi-tator** A RESTful API for bulk operations on a Tator database on clustered, labeled, localization data.
 It uses the Python web framework [FastAPI](https://fastapi.tiangolo.com/).

-This accelerates machine learning workflows that use clustered, labeled, localization data with foundational models.
+This accelerates machine learning workflows that use clustered, labeled, localization data

 It is currently live at http://mantis.shore.mbari.org:8001/docs.